inet-framework/inet/showcases/emulation/babel/doc/index.rst

 The simulation is shown running in qtenv on the left.
-The first three terminals on the right display the routing tables of the three hosts in the three network namespaces; the fourth terminal displays the Ping output.
+The first three terminals on the right display the routing tables of the three hosts in the three network namespaces; we start the simulation from the fourth terminal; it also displays the Ping output.

 Successful link-layer transmissions are visualized with arrows; green for Babel messages, and red for Ping.